 Are Coyotes Dangerous?

 Coyotes can be a potential threat to humans and are known to attack.
-Children and pets have been attacked due to their size.
+Children and pets have been flooded due to their size.

 Most human attacks have been while people have been trying to rescue their pets from the jaws of a coyote.